frizensami/plagiarism-basic/README.md

 ## Motivation
 Online plagiarism detection tools usually come with a few constraints.
 It could be a paid-only service, the number of characters to check could be artificially limited, etc. This tool aims to fill a gap where:
 - Plagiarism cases are usually simple copy-paste jobs of a few phrases with minor edits,
-- Paying for an online tool is unpalatable, and
+- Paying for an online tool is unpalatable,
+- The source texts that might be copied from can be put together manually by the user into a few files (i.e. no automatic searching by the tool is done across the Internet) and/or the only concern is people copying from each other, and
 - Running a command-line tool is simple enough for the user

 ## Table of Contents